Christopher Robin (film): Plot

 After his living toy friends from the Hundred Acre Wood throw him a farewell party before he departs for boarding school, Christopher Robin reassures Winnie the Pooh that he will never forget him.
 Nevertheless, his rough experiences at school and his father's death force his maturation, and he soon forgets his Hundred Acre Wood friends.
 He later marries architect Evelyn, has a daughter named Madeline, serves in the British Army during World War II, and gets a job as Director of Efficiency at Winslow Luggages in London, unintentionally neglecting his family.
 Christopher's superior, Giles Winslow Jr., tells him to decrease expenditures by 20%, largely by choosing which employees to lay off, and to present his plan on Monday.
 Christopher misses joining his family at their countryside cottage in Sussex for a summer-ending weekend.

 The next morning, Pooh wakes up to find his friends are missing.
 Looking for them, he enters a door that Christopher normally came out of, and finds himself in London.
-He reunites with Christopher, who is shocked to see Pooh but takes him home and, the following day, rides with him back to Sussex on the next train.
+He reunites with Christopher, who is shocked to see Pooh but takes him home, before bringing him back to Sussex on the train the following day.
 Passing by the cottage, they enter the Hundred Acre Wood.
 Pooh, attempting to return Christopher's compass, trips into Christopher's briefcase, spilling his papers.
-Christopher angrily reminds Pooh that he has matured, before they are separated in the fog.
+Christopher angrily reminds Pooh that he is now an adult, before they are separated in the fog.
 Christopher falls into a Heffalump trap, which is flooded by rainfall.